Aliases for CASP6 Gene

 External Ids for CASP6 Gene

-This gene encodes a protein which is a member of the cysteine-aspartic acid protease (caspase) family.
+This gene encodes a member of the cysteine-aspartic acid protease (caspase) family of enzymes.
 Sequential activation of caspases plays a central role in the execution-phase of cell apoptosis.
-Caspases exist as inactive proenzymes which undergo proteolytic processing at conserved aspartic residues to produce two subunits, large and small, that dimerize to form the active enzyme.
+Caspases exist as inactive proenzymes which undergo proteolytic processing at conserved aspartic acid residues to produce two subunits, large and small, that dimerize to form the active enzyme.
 This protein is processed by caspases 7, 8 and 10, and is thought to function as a downstream enzyme in the caspase activation cascade.
-Alternative splicing of this gene results in two transcript variants that encode different isoforms. [provided by RefSeq, Jul 2008]
+Alternative splicing of this gene results in multiple transcript variants that encode different isoforms. [provided by RefSeq, Oct 2015]

 GeneCards Summary for CASP6 Gene

 CASP6 (Caspase 6, Apoptosis-Related Cysteine Peptidase) is a Protein Coding gene.
-Diseases associated with CASP6 include myocardial infarction and thoracic cancer.
-Among its related pathways are Akt Signaling and ERK Signaling.
-GO annotations related to this gene include identical protein binding and cysteine-type endopeptidase activity.
+Diseases associated with CASP6 include dystrophinopathies and thoracic cancer.
+Among its related pathways are Apoptotic Pathways in Synovial Fibroblasts and Akt Signaling.
+GO annotations related to this gene include identical protein binding and cysteine-type peptidase activity.
 An important paralog of this gene is CASP1.

 UniProtKB/Swiss-Prot for CASP6 Gene